Let’s make London the FIRST UK city to go pesticide-free!

 The local council has the power to ban pesticides on all public land in your borough.
-In fact a number of councils around the UK are already proving that it can be done, including London’s own Hammersmith & Fulham.
-The London-wide council elections on 3rd May 2018 are the perfect opportunity to get toxic chemicals out of your local parks and public spaces.
+In fact a number of councils around the UK are already proving that it can be done, including London’s own Hammersmith & Fulham which went pesticide-free in 2016.

-Scroll down to find out if your local candidates have taken the pledge
+Scroll down to find out who took the pledge in your borough.

 We are delighted to report that almost 40% of the candidates who took the Pesticide-Free London pledge were elected and we now have allies in two-thirds of London councils.